ZewoGraveyard/Router/README.md

 }
 ```

 The definition of middleware actually comes from [Open Swift](https://github.com/open-swift/S4/blob/master/Sources/Middleware.swift), which is a standard organization that Zewo and several other server-side-swift players have started.
-The protocol is quite simple:
+The `Middleware` protocol:

 ```swift
 public protocol Middleware {